Deep Weakly-Supervised Learning Methods for Classification and Localization in Histology Images: A Survey: Introduction

 \section{Introduction}

-The advent of Whole Slide Imaging (WSI) scanners has opened new possibilities in pathology image analysis \cite{he2012histology,madabhushi2009digital}.
-Histology slides provide more comprehensive views of diseases and their effect on tissue \cite{hipp2011pathology} since their preparation preserves the underlying tissue structure \cite{he2012histology}.
-For instance, some disease characteristics (\eg lymphatic infiltration of cancer) may be predicted using only histology images \cite{gurcan2009histopathological}.
-The analysis of a histology image remains the gold standard in diagnosing several diseases, including most types of cancer \cite{gurcan2009histopathological,he2012histology,Veta2014}.
-Breast cancer which is the most prevalent cancer in women worldwide, leverages medical imaging systems as a primary diagnosis tool for its early detection \cite{Daisuke201834,Veta2014,xie2019deep}.
+The advent of Whole Slide Imaging (WSI) scanners opened new possibilities in pathology image analysis~\citep{he2012histology,madabhushi2009digital}.
+Histology slides provide more comprehensive views of diseases and of their effect on tissue~\citep{hipp2011pathology}, since their preparation preserves the underlying tissue structure~\citep{he2012histology}.
+For instance, some disease characteristics (\eg, lymphatic infiltration of cancer) may be predicted using only histology images~\citep{gurcan2009histopathological}.
+Histology images analysis remains the gold standard in diagnosing several diseases, including most types of cancer~\citep{gurcan2009histopathological,he2012histology,Veta2014}.
+Breast cancer, which is the most prevalent cancer in women worldwide, relies on medical imaging systems as a primary diagnostic tool for its early detection~\citep{Daisuke201834,Veta2014,xie2019deep}.

 Cancer is mainly diagnosed by pathologists who analyze WSIs to identify and assess epithelial cells organized into ducts, lobules, or malignant clusters, and embedded within a heterogeneous stroma.
 Manual analysis of histology tissues depends heavily on the expertise and experience of histopathologists.
-Such manual interpretation is time consuming and difficult to grade in a reproducible manner.
+Such manual interpretation is time-consuming and difficult to grade in a reproducible manner.
 Analyzing WSIs from digitized histology slides enables facilitated, and potentially automated, Computer-Aided Diagnosis in pathology, where the main goal is to confirm the presence or absence of disease and to grade or measure disease progression.